You just submitted another resume, and now you’re wondering:

 The Initial Follow-up

-Try to find an email address.
+Try to find the hiring manager’s name and email address.
 After submitting your resume, send a quick follow-up email directly to the hiring manager that reemphasizes your strong points and your enthusiasm for the job opportunity.

-This will help you stand out from the crowd and demonstrate resourcefulness and enthusiasm.
+This will help you stand out from the crowd during the hiring process and demonstrate resourcefulness and enthusiasm.

 The answer to this can be tricky.
 It depends on a few different factors.